fbpx

 What opportunities will this lead to?

-Employment with Senior Practitioner Status Progression to year 3 of the BA (Hons) Education at Furness College or the Professional Studies or BA(Hons) Children, Schools and Families at the University of Central Lancashire.
-It may be possible to progress to nursery or primary teaching, social work, or to the BA(Hons) Citizenship and Care.
+Employment with Senior Practitioner Status Progression to year 3 of the BA (Hons) Education and Professional Studies or BA(Hons) Children, Schools and Families at the University of Central Lancashire.
+It may be possible to progress to nursery or primary teaching, social work, or to BA(Hons) Citizenship and Care.
+Click here for further information about progression opportunities at UCLan Click here for further information about the BA (Hons) Education Top-Up

 temp